JBZoo/CSV-Blueprint/README.md

       nth_num_less: [ 42, 8.0 ]         # x <  8.0
       nth_num_max: [ 42, 9.0 ]          # x <= 9.0
       nth: [ 2, Expected ]              # Nth value in the column.
 Will be compared as strings.
-      nth_not: [ 2, 'Not expected' ]    # Not allowed as the N-th value in the column.
+      nth_not: [ 2, Not expected ]      # Not allowed as the N-th value in the column.
 Will be compared as strings.

       # Last number in the column.
 Expected value is float or integer.
       last_num_min: 1.0                 # x >= 1.0